-Since October 2004, the Ministère du développement durable, de l'environnement et des parcs du Québec has been supporting McGill University's mission to protect for future generation its Mont St. Hilaire property by recognizing the Gault Nature Reserve as an official nature reserve under the Natural Heritage Conservation Act.
+Since October 2004, the Ministère du développement durable, de l'environnement et des parcs du Québec has been supporting McGill University's mission to protect for future generations its Mont Saint-Hilaire property by recognizing the Gault Nature Reserve as an official nature reserve under the Natural Heritage Conservation Act.

-The most frequently observed mammals at Mont St. Hilaire are chipmunks, squirrels, raccoons and porcupines.
+The most frequently observed mammals at Mont Saint-Hilaire are chipmunks, squirrels, raccoons and porcupines.

-The old-growth forests provide choice habitat for other more reclusive species.
-Some are active mostly at night like flying squirrels and bats.
+The old-growth forests provide choice habitats for other more reclusive species.
+Some are mostly active at night, like flying squirrels and bats.
 Others are more fearful, avoiding human contact like coyotes and white-tailed deer.

 Some unexpected visitors made an appearance in 1999.
-A bobcat, a possibly threatened species in Quebec, and a female moose were seen briefly in the forests of Mont St. Hilaire.
+A bobcat, a possibly threatened species in Quebec, and a female moose were seen briefly in the forests of Mont Saint-Hilaire.
 It is believed that they moved on to larger habitats.

-In spring and fall, Mont St. Hilaire welcomes many migratory bird species.
+In spring and fall, Mont Saint-Hilaire welcomes many migratory bird species.
 Hundreds of ducks, geese and bluebills stop to rest on Lake Hertel.
 Hundreds of migrating birds of prey also fly over the region during these periods.

-Probably the most striking bird of prey at Mont St. Hilaire is the peregrine falcon.
+Probably the most striking bird of prey at Mont Saint-Hilaire is the peregrine falcon (Falco peregrinus).
 A couple can be seen nesting on the Dieppe Cliffs every year.
-There are only 10 successful nesting sites in Quebec for this endangered species and Mont St. Hilaire is the best.
-The species is especially disturbed by human activity near its nesting site, which is why access to the cliffs at Mont St. Hilaire is strictly forbidden.
+There are only 10 successful nesting sites in Quebec for this endangered species, and Mont Saint-Hilaire is the best.
+The species is especially disturbed by human activity near its nesting site, which is why access to the cliffs at Mont Saint-Hilaire is strictly forbidden.

 Reptiles and Amphibians

-At Mont St. Hilaire, there are four species of salamanders, eight species of frogs, two species of snakes and one species of turtle.
+On Mont Saint-Hilaire, there are four species of salamanders, eight species of frogs, two species of snakes and two species of turtle.

 Although these species are relatively well protected on the Gault Nature Reserve, these populations are still very fragile.
 Amphibians are especially sensitive to pollution and loss of habitat.
-For example, the dusky salamander and the western chorus frog (Desmognathus fuscus) and the western chorus frog (Pseudacris triseriata) have now disappeared from Mont St. Hilaire.
+For example, the dusky salamander (Desmognathus fuscus) and the western chorus frog (Pseudacris triseriata) have now disappeared from Mont Saint-Hilaire.
 Because of their popularity as pets, reptiles and amphibians are also threatened by illegal collection.
 The popularity of vivariums has weakened these populations.
 Is it not better and fantastic to observe these animals in their natural habitat?

-**The Mont St. Hilaire forest is situated in a sugar maple-hickory stand in the mildest and most diversified zone in Quebec. **
+The Mont Saint-Hilaire forest is situated in a sugar maple-hickory stand in the mildest and most diversified zone in Quebec.

 Old ecosystems such as this one are extremely rare.
 It is therefore an important site for biodiversity conservation in this part of North America.

-The Mont St. Hilaire flora is particularly rich and diversified.
+The Mont Saint-Hilaire flora is particularly rich and diversified.
 There are more than 600 species of vascular plants.
 Several rare and threatened species can be found here.
-Twenty-one (21) species have been designated as at risk and 2 are endangered.
+Twenty-one (21) species have been designated as at-risk, and two (2) are endangered.